Pokeyi/VRC-Animation-Sync/README.md

 ### Sync Toggles
 Designate at which points in runtime you want the animation to synchronize.
 - Start Sync UTC - Sync animation once at start.
+- On Enable Sync UTC - Sync animation each time game object is enabled.
 - Event Sync UTC - Sync animation via called events.
 - Frame Sync UTC - Sync animation every frame.